dboudro/AnimateSVGText/README.md

 ##  Update: Since this technique was shared, there has been a huge progression in what is possible with SVG online.
-Rather than continuing following the technique written below, I highly suggest checking out [this article](http://noeticforce.com/Javascript-libraries-for-svg-animation) to find an SVG framework that suits your needs!
+Rather than  following the technique written below, I highly suggest checking out [this article](http://noeticforce.com/Javascript-libraries-for-svg-animation) to find an SVG framework with built in tools that suit your needs!

 Animate Text with SVG Paths